 As COVID-19 continues to rage across the globe, our stress levels remain high.
-I am someone with direct access to a mental health expert (a psychotherapist who is an LCSW-R or Supervised Experience Licensed Clinical Social Worker, with 15+ years of experience helping people with various moderate-to severe mental health issues and a private practice for “normal” folks like you and I).
+I am someone with direct access to a mental health expert (a psychotherapist who is an LCSW-R or Supervised Experience Licensed Clinical Social Worker, with 15+ years of experience helping people with various moderate-to severe mental health issues and a private practice for “normal” folks like you and me).
 So I am keenly aware of the stresses that people are going through from both “sides” of the therapist's chair.
 From my own experiences with therapy during COVID and what limited information I've gleaned regarding clients’ journeys, now more than ever it is vital we make time for ourselves to help keep our mental health as healthy as possible, all while keeping our physical health in top form.
 One of those ways is to simply go for a walk/hike outside.

 We all know the benefits of going for a walk if we’re upset, or the good feeling after taking a hike but there is a term for it in Japan.
 The Japanese term is: Shinrin-yoku (Shin-RIN Yo-koo).
 This phrase translates to "Forest Bathing" and is the simple and therapeutic act of spending time in a forest.
 So, let’s go for a virtual walk together; I’ll be as descriptive as I can, and you enjoy the “walk” with me.
 (I encourage you to follow the links below to get a true sense of the birds that will be mentioned.)

 If my words have helped paint a picture, hopefully you’re feeling somewhat more relaxed, but the real benefit comes from when you actually TAKE that walk through and around the grounds here at SMLI or another park.
 The term “Shinrin-yoku” was devised by the Japanese Ministry of Agriculture, Forestry, and Fisheries in 1982, and can be defined as contacting and taking in the atmosphere of the forest.
-For the last 10-plus months, we’ve been understandably, stayed inside, and away from nature.
+For the last 10-plus months, we’ve, understandably, stayed inside, away from nature.
 According to the New York State Parks & Historic Sites’ website (NYSPHS) “The basic idea in Shinrin-yoku is to observe and experience natural surroundings with a slowed and deliberate focus, rather than treating a hike as a distance between two points to covered briskly in competition with whatever else pops into one’s head.”

 Shinrin-yoku images from Dingmans Falls in Dingmans Ferry, Pennsylvania.